cosmosio/object-count/README.md

 Object count
 =============

-Count the number of properties in an object, or returns the number of items in an array.
+Count the number of properties in an object, or return the number of items in an array.
+It doesn't look up in the prototype chain.

 Installation
 ============